toobad000/AI-Assisted-Network-Troubleshooter/README.md

 ## Recommendations for Future Work

+- Containerize and Optimize architecture for easier deployment
 - Deploy on physical enterprise hardware for a stable and consistent topology
 - Expand the IDS dataset with additional attack types and more varied traffic profiles
 - Resolve Naive Bayes false positives through threshold tuning or feature refinement